tinaponting/Genesis-child-themes-3/README.md

 Themes:

+* Vivien, stylish portfolio theme.
+Can also be uses as sales.
 * Ellie jane, Feminine theme with woocommerse  (to small for my taste!)
 * Elise, a woman influencer or worksite.
 * Adore, stylish them with woocommerse.